lorycontixd/RaytracingAlgorithm/rta.md

 ### Triangle

-A triangle is a very important shape because it allows the definition of meshes, which also allows anything to be renerer.
+A triangle is a very important shape because it allows the definition of meshes, which also allows anything to be rendered.
 Since almost every object can be approximated using triangles, we may need a lot of triangles to create more complex shapes, therefore the defintion of this shape must be as efficient as possible
 > ⚠️ The construction of triangles from text file is still under construction so it will not work.

-**Syntax**: triangle( v1, v2, v3, material) ,where v1,v2,v3 are the vertex positions (vectors)
+**Syntax**: triangle( v1, v2, v3, material) ,where _v1_, _v2_, _v3_ are the vertex positions (vectors).

 ### Meshes

 A triangle mesh can be defined in multiple way.
-If you have an Wavefront .obj file, you can simply pass the filename with the object transformation.
+If you have a _Wavefront .obj_ file, you can simply pass the filename with the object transformation.
 If you want to define a triangle mesh manually, you can do so by calling the ```mesh``` keyword and define the triangles one by one.

 **Syntax (.obj):** mesh( filename, transform, material )